mysociety/twfy-votes-django/src/votes/markdown/motion_types.md

 The chamber confirms the final text of the bill, and it will proceed to the Lords if it is a Commons bill.

+## Programme

+A programme motion sets out the timetable and time avaliable for a bill to be debated.

+## Closure

+Motion to stop debate and move to a vote on the main issue.

 ## Amendment